25 FOODS YOU SHOULD EAT TO IMPROVE YOUR BRAIN CAPACITY AND MEMORY

 Eggs also contain a chemical compound called choline which helps in the production of the neurotransmitter – acetylcholine; acetylcholine helps in the communication processes between the cells of the brain.

-This neurotransmitter also assists in regulating mood, memory and intelligence.
+This neurotransmitter also assists in regulating mood, and improving memory and intelligence.

 In addition, eggs are rich in vitamin D which helps to ameliorate the brain’s cognitive ability.
 This vitamin is essential for focus and memory.